JerPatterson/BikeNearMe/README.md

 ## How to use

-Ensure you have an internet connection, as the application directly calls the system API to retrieve its station data.
+Ensure you have an internet connection, as the application directly calls the system API to retrieve its station data (for cost reasons otherwise a server would be great).
 Then, you simply have to open the app, if the region you are in have stations you will see them in a list that you can scroll in if there is a lot.
 Each station is clickable and you will see information about it.
 As stated above, on the station view some systems allow to view the history of availability through a button.

 ## Upcoming improvements